Forecasting with Hyper-Trees: Experiments

-Turning to the \texttt{Hyper-Tree-AR} model, we observe that in contrast to the \texttt{Hyper-TreeNet-AR} model, disabling linear trees (\texttt{A2}) actually improves performance slightly.
+Turning to the \texttt{Hyper-Tree-AR} model, we observe that in contrast to the \texttt{Hyper-TreeNet-AR} model, disabling linear trees (\texttt{A2}) actually improves performance.
 Apart from this, the \texttt{Hyper-Tree-AR} shows similar sensitivity to a reduced lag structure (\texttt{A5}) and to removing the additional set of series-derived features (\texttt{A6}).
-Replacing time-varying parameters (\texttt{A11}) with constant parameters leads to the most substantial decline in accuracy of the \texttt{Hyper-Tree-AR} model, with error metrics nearly tripling compared to the base model.
+Replacing time-varying parameters (\texttt{A11}) with constant parameters leads to the most substantial decline in accuracy of the \texttt{Hyper-Tree-AR} model, with MAPE nearly tripling and other metrics more than doubling compared to the base model.
 This result supports our conclusion that modeling parameters as functions of features is a critical aspect of our framework's forecasting capability.